 Those in larger bodies have experienced firsthand the worse of what diet culture has to offer.
 Their experiences and the lessons learned are crucial to understand if we are to bring diet culture down.

 Everyone has a role in advocating to ditch diet culture.

 Developing cultural bonds around dieting is one of the most common bonds in Western Culture.
 Diet talk starts young.

 Here are some examples of “diet talk” that unfortunately works to keep diet culture alive:

 - Mom or sisters in the mirror noting every “negative” aspect of her anatomy.
 This sets an early expectations for how a human being “ought” to appear.

-- Early Introduction to “good” and bad” and “off limits” foods as children.
+- Labeling foods as “good” and bad” and “off limits” to children.

 - A focus on “health” being the end all be all for living a good life.
 An aspiration everyone with any self worth MUST pursue.

 People that uphold diet culture principles are body image bullies.
 And a sad reality is- most of us fit into this space.
 And we bully our own body image deeper than any onlooker probably could.

 As a person living in diet culture-you likely can identify as having one of two profound feelings of identity: